Find your care

 - You will most likely be preparing to go home.
 Ask your nurse about breastfeeding resources you can use at home if any difficulties arise.

 The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of life.
-At six months, continue breastfeeding while introducing solid foods as complementary foods.
-Continue breastfeeding until one year of life or as long as mother and child mutually agree.
+Around six months, continue breastfeeding while introducing solid foods as complimentary foods.
+Continue breastfeeding until two years or beyond, as mutually desired by baby and parent.